underscoreio/day-in-the-life/notes.md

 ```

 Now this looks a bit ... pointless.
 To output json, you give me a value, and a formatter for that value, and we format it.

-We do this, though, because in Scala we can ask the compiler to proove it can format something.
+We do this, because in Scala we can ask the compiler to proove it can format something.
 We'd say:

 ```
 implicit val intFormat = new JsonFormat[Int] {